Kiroeko/BriskEngine/README.md

 |   Mental    | Mac OS/iOS                        | XCode                     | Under construction |

 # Installation
 BriskEngine is not a header-only C++ library.
-Just use the tools we provide from the outermost `Tool` folder to simply deploy your development environment.
+Just use the tools we provide from the outermost `tool` folder to simply deploy your development environment.

 # Licences
 Basically, BriskEngine uses the MIT license.
 At the same time, BriskEngine also uses following software as its dependencies: